B13rg/B13rg.github.io/_drafts/algo-props.md

 The data will be able to be explored as a graph by hash lookups rather than iterating through a list.

 Having the raw data organized in a map is nice, but additional information about the data can be gathered to further improve task performance.
+"Regularization" of the input data can help simplify the problem you're trying to solve.

-A "[directed hypergraph](https://en.wikipedia.org/wiki/Hypergraph)" ............... ??? on top of the existing data that groups sets of nodes by some desired property.
+A "[undirected hypergraph](https://en.wikipedia.org/wiki/Hypergraph)" ............... ??? on top of the existing data that groups sets of nodes by some desired property.

 In path-finding algorithms, this can mean grouping nodes by location or travel cost.
 Group 1x1 locations into say 64x64 tiles.